Vlastimirović dynasty: Aftermath

 The Catepanate of Ras was established between 971 and 976, during the rule of John Tzimiskes (r.
 969–976).
 A seal of a strategos of Ras has been dated to Tzimiskes' reign, making it possible that Tzimiskes' predecessor Nikephoros II Phokas was recognized in Rascia.
 The protospatharios and katepano of Ras was a Byzantine governor named John.
 Data on the katepano of Ras during Tzimiskes' reign is missing.
 Byzantine military presence ended soon thereafter with the wars with Bulgaria, and was re-established only ca. 1018 with the short-lived Theme of Sirmium, which, however, did not extend much into Serbia proper.

-Five decades later, Jovan Vladimir emerged as the Prince of Serbs, ruling as a Bulgarian vassal from his seat at Bar.
-A possible descendant, Stefan Vojislav, led numerous revolts in the 1030s against the Byzantine Emperor (the overlord of the Serbian lands), successfully becoming independent by 1042.
-His realm included all lands earlier held by Časlav Klonimirović, and he would be eponymous with the second Serbian dynasty, the Vojislavljevići, who were based in Duklja.
-The latter may possibly have been a branch of the Vlastimirović dynasty.
-A cadet branch of the Vojislavljević dynasty, the Vukanovići, emerged as the third dynasty in the 1090s.
-It was named after Grand Prince Vukan who held Rascia (the hinterland) under his cousin King of Duklja Constantine Bodin (ca. 1080–1090) in the beginning, but renounced any overlordship in 1091 when he raided many of the Byzantine towns of Kosovo and Macedonia.
-The Nemanjić dynasty, the most powerful in Serbian history, was founded by Stefan Nemanja, also a descendant of the same line.